 - Channel Meter following the peak and loudness metering options set for the production, see Bargraph Types.

-- Dynamics gain reduction metering for the:
+- Gain reduction metering for Dynamics and Automix:

-- G Gate
+- o G Gate

-- o E Expander
+- E Expander

 - C Compressor

-- o L Limiter
+- $\circ$ L Limiter

+- A Automix

-If the dynamics section is in circuit, then the ${\bf G},\,{\bf E},\,{\bf C}$ or ${\bf L}$ letters change from white to green.
+If the dynamics section or automix algorithm is enabled, then the G, E, C, L or A letters change from white to green.

-- Mini display graphical feedback on parameter values (e.g. EQ).
+- Automix the name and colour coding of Automix group. - Mini display graphical feedback on parameter values (e.g. EQ).
 If the processing module is turned on, then the outline of the mini display is green.
 If nothing is assigned to the fader strip, then the console logo appears. - Name or Label the two boxes display the name or label for the channels assigned to the 1st and 2nd layer fader strips.
 In our example, input channel 1 is assigned to layer 1 (INP 1) and there is nothing assigned to layer 2.
-You can choose to view the channel name, channel label or inherited source label from the centre section LABEL buttons. - Input GAIN this value displays the input gain for the channel.
+You can choose to view the channel name, channel label or inherited source label from the centre section LABEL buttons.

+• Input GAIN - this value displays the input gain for the channel.
 Note that this could be mic, line or digital gain depending on the source, see Input Control.